gem/oq-engine/doc/manual/hazard.rst

    measure levels corresponding to the probability of exceedance value(s) provided here.
-The computations use the ``investigation_time`` and the ``intensity_measure_types_and_levels`` defined in the “Calculation configuration” section (see page ).
+The computations use the ``investigation_time`` and the ``intensity_measure_types_and_levels`` defined in the “Calculation configuration” section.
 For the ``poes_disagg`` the intensity measure level(s) for the disaggregation are inferred by performing a classical calculation and by inverting the hazard curves.